LCBA21/LCBA21/README.md

 <h1 align="left">💼Experience</h1>
 <h3 align="left">Tshimologong Precinct 2023 - Present</h3>
+<h3 align="left">Junior Software Developer Intern</h3>
-<p align="left">Contributed within a team to create and upkeep backend solutions for a specialized software system.</p>
+<p align="left">Contributed within a team to develop frontend and backend solutions using React.js and MySQL for a specialized software system.</p>
-<p align="left">Displayed expertise in Java, JEE (J2EE) server-side technologies, and the Spring Framework.</p>
-<p align="left">Effectively incorporated Web/RESTful services and JMS to augment application functionality.</p>
+<p align="left">Displayed proficiency in React.js for building interactive user interfaces and in MySQL for database management and integration.</p>
+<p align="left">Effectively collaborated on the development of RESTful APIs to connect frontend and backend components.</p>

 <h1 align="left"> Certifications</h1>
 <ul>